Protect Our Winters is a passionate crew of diehards,

 Associate, Development & Operations

 Justin’s lifetime of adventuring began at an early age camping and backpacking in the Appalachian Mountains with his father.
 His passion for outdoor sports continued as he got older, bringing him to whitewater kayaking in the southeast then to the mountains of Telluride, Colorado.
 While in Telluride, Justin worked as a river-guide, snowboard shop employee and played hard snowboarding in the San Juan mountains.
-He later joined the army and was stationed in various places including Alaska and Afghanistan before returning home to the Rocky Mountains to attend the University of Colorado Boulder.
+He later joined the Army and was stationed in various places including Alaska and Afghanistan, working as a heavy weapons company team leader and in Operations and Intelligence before returning home to the Rocky Mountains to attend the University of Colorado Boulder.